Idli Upma Recipe (Leftover Idli Recipes)

 - If the pan is too hot sprinkle 1 tablespoon water and add turmeric and hing.

 - Add the crumbled idlis, coconut and coriander leaves.
 Mix everything well.

 - Lower the flame and cook covered until the crumbled idlis turn hot.

-- Adjust salt as needed.
+- Taste test and adjust salt as needed.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.

 For best results follow my detailed step-by-step photo instructions and tips above the recipe card.

 © Swasthi’s Recipes